- Email Us : info@leonardtam.com

 5. Creating No-Win Situations

 Leaders sharing supervisory capacities must be careful not to send competing messages to employees.
-Separate agendas at the top can wear down the cooperative spirit and lead to dissention in the ranks.
+Separate agendas at the top can wear down the cooperative spirit and lead to dissension in the ranks.
+Toronto’s collaborative business sectors, such as tech startups and financial services, particularly suffer when leadership sends mixed messages, emphasizing the need for unified leadership directives.
 The body of workers, on whom the leadership depends, cannot serve two masters who wish to satisfy personal agendas that don’t fit with each other.
 The effect will be toxic.

 6. Avoidance of Correcting Underperformance

 Workers are aware of the performance of their colleagues.
-An underperformer can hamper the common focus of the work force.
-The leader must address issues when an employee is not pulling his or her weight, for the leader will not only improve the culture as a whole but will gain the respect of the responsible staff.
+An underperformer can hamper the common focus of the workforce.
+The leader must address issues when an employee is not pulling their weight, for the leader will not only improve the culture as a whole but will gain the respect of the responsible staff.
 The underperformer should be given guidance to improve, but if improvement does not occur, more serious steps have to be taken for the good of the whole team.
 The boss must send the message of concern and caring to all employees alike.
 Dealing with dead weight goes with a leader’s job.

 7. Failure to Recognize Worth